 17. Take Pictures

 Are the leaves changing around your home?
 Break out your camera or smartphone and capture the colorful moments.
-Print and frame the photographs and hang them around your home, or give them away as gifts.
+Print and frame the photographs to hang around your house or give them away as gifts.

 18. Take Up Knitting